 You can also find copper pennies in your change.
 Whenever you make a cash purchase and receive back coins, you can check to see if there are any copper pennies.
 Most of the time you won't find any, but it can be fun to check.

 EBay is a great place to buy copper pennies.
 For bullion copper pennies there is no better place.
 You can find large bags of thousands of 95% copper pennies.
-You can also find rare copper pennies as well as uncirculated copper pennies on eBay.
+You can also find rare copper pennies as well as uncirculated copper pennies on eBay and Amazon.

 If you plan to buy bullion then it's important to check the latest price of copper.
 That way you can compare the precious metal value to the actual cost of the copper coins.

-Rare copper pennies can also be found on the large online bullion retailers such as Apmex.
+Rare copper pennies can also be found at the large online bullion retailers such as Apmex.

 Copper pennies are nice coins to store and they are not difficult to find.
 So take a look for pennies made before 1982 the next time you dig through your coin jar or receive change.